ga-wdi-boston/wdi_2_ruby_sql_lab_hogwarts/README.md

 * Students maintain a list of their "known spells", and spells maintain a list of students who know them.
 * Students have a method that allows them to practice a specific spell.
 If they don't already know the spell, it becomes part of their "known spells" and starts at 0% proficiency.
 If the spell is already known, its proficiency increases by 1%.

 Aside from the student-adding and spell-practicing methods above, there does not (yet) need to be any other way to manipulate the various lists of objects.
+Houses and spells can be added to the School by simply shoveling them in.
+Use `.dup` to prevent the other lists from being altered directly.